kubernetes/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-v1.md

 - **lastPhaseTransitionTime** (Time)

   lastPhaseTransitionTime is the time the phase transitioned from one to another and automatically resets to current time everytime a volume phase transitions.
-This is an alpha field and requires enabling PersistentVolumeLastPhaseTransitionTime feature.

   <a name="Time"></a>
   *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.*